newlinedotco/FlappySwift/AWS_README.md

 - From the Finder, drag `awsconfiguration.json` into Xcode IDE under the top Project Navigator folder (the folder name should match your Xcode project name `FlappyBird`).
 - When the Options dialog box that appears, do the following:
     - Clear the Copy items if needed check box.
-    - Choose Create groups, and then choose Next.
+    - Choose Create groups, and then choose finish.
 - This configuration file contains information about your backend cloud resources.

 #### User Authentication Client